 The Loneliness of Staying in Relationships for Security

-When we prioritize survival — whether it’s paying bills, maintaining routines, or avoiding the fear of the unknown — we might unintentionally sideline the deeper relational needs that allow us to thrive.
-This isn’t a personal failure; it’s often a natural response to a world that places external stability above inner fulfillment.
+When we prioritize survival, whether it is paying bills, maintaining routines, or avoiding the fear of the unknown, we might unintentionally sideline the deeper relational needs that allow us to thrive.
+This is not a personal failure, it is often a natural response to a world that places external stability above inner fulfillment.

 The Survival Trap